stvhuang/stat150/lec18.typ

 #pagebreak()

-Eg Waiting time for TT while flipping a fair coin
+Eg Waiting time for TT#footnote[2 tails in a row] while flipping a fair coin

 $
   S = {0, 1, 2}